Diaosi1317092/Diaosi1317092.github.io/_pages/about.md

 I am currently a third-year undergraduate student at SUSTech, majoring in Computer Science and Technology (Turing Class).

+I have participated in competitive progamming, Gold Medalist in the **International Collegiate Programming Contest**.

 During my undergraduate study, I was fortunate to be advised by Prof. [Pietro S. Oliveto](https://peteroliveto.github.io/).
 My primary research interest lies in the Theory of AI.
 I am passionate about exploring randomized algorithms and hyper-heuristic algorithms.

 ## Research Interests